Round and Bipartize for Vertex Cover Approximation: Introduction

+The odd cycle transversal number $\text{oct}(\G)$ is defined as the minimum number of vertices needed to be removed in order to make the graph bipartite.
+The minimum odd cycle transversal problem has been studied in terms of fixed-parameter tractability \cite{reed2004finding,kratsch2014compression}.
+In particular, it is the first problem where the iterated compression technique has been applied \cite{reed2004finding}, now a classical tool in the design of fixed-parameter tractable algorithms.
+The best known approximation algorithm for it has a ratio of $O(\sqrt{\log(n)})$ \cite{Agarwal2005OlogNA}.
+Another relevant concept is the \emph{odd cycle packing number} ocp$(\G)$, defined as the maximum number of vertex-disjoint odd cycles of $\G$ and satisfying ocp$(\G) \leq $ oct$(\G)$.
+The related maximum stable set problem has been studied in terms of ocp($\G$) in \cite{bock2014solving,artmann2017strongly,conforti2020stable, fiorini2022integer}.

+A key property implying the integrality of a polyhedron is the \emph{total unimodularity} (TU) of the constraint matrix describing the underlying problem, meaning that all the square subdeterminants of the matrix are required to lie in $\{-1,0,1\}$ (see for instance \cite{schrijver1998theory,schrijver2003combinatorial}).
+In general, we believe it is an interesting question to study whether one may exploit the knowledge of a TU substructure in an integer program to obtain improved approximation guarantees through rounding algorithms.
+In our case, the knowledge of an odd cycle transveral $S$ is equivalent to the knowledge of an induced bipartite subgraph $\G' = \G \setminus S$, for which $P(\G')$ is TU.
+We hope the techniques introduced for the pair $(\G, S)$ can help tackle other problems.

-A key property implying the integrality of the polyhedron of a bipartite graph is the total unimodularity of the constraint matrix, see for instance \cite{schrijver1998theory, schrijver2003combinatorial}.
-We hope that the techniques introduced in this paper might allow to tackle other problems in approximation algorithms by exploiting the fact that a substructure of the problem instance could have a totally unimodular constraint matrix.
-One technique which might benefit from this is iterative rounding, which requires solving a linear program at each iteration \cite{lau2011iterative}.
-Having a better analysis for the case where the linear program becomes integral could potentially allow to get better guarantees and running times for certain approximation algorithms, since iterative rounding can terminate by simultaneously rounding on all the non-zero integral variables at this step without losing solution quality.
+One technique which might also benefit from our analysis is iterative rounding, which requires solving a linear program at each iteration \cite{lau2011iterative}.
+Having a better analysis for the case where the linear program becomes integral could potentially be used to reduce the number of iterations and allow for better guarantees, since iterative rounding can terminate at this step without losing solution quality.

-We now state a high-level view of the main ideas of our analysis.
-We first show that one can assume without loss of generality that we work on graphs where the solution $x_v = \frac{1}{2}$ for every $v \in V$ is optimal, and characterize the weight functions satisfying this assumption.
-We lower bound $w(OPT(\G))$ by the weight of the optimal LP solution and split the total cost of the algorithm into two parts: $w(S)$ and $w(OPT(\G \setminus S))$.
-In order to get a hold of the second term, we construct feasible solutions depending on the structure of the graph, as well as on a dual understanding of the weight space.
-The minimum weight of these feasible solutions is then a valid upper bound.
-Tightness is shown by explicitly constructing classes of weight functions matching the obtained upper bounds.